isaka-12/isaka-12/README.md

 # 👋 Hi, I'm Isaka

- Computer engineer and IT specialist by education and software developer by passion.
+ Computer engineering and IT student, UI/UX designer and software developer by passion.
 - 👀 I'm interested in Software development
 - 🌱 I'm currently learning Web development, Java, and Python
 - 💞️ I'm looking to collaborate on Software development